Janfred/draft-janfred-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

   A RADIUS/(D)TLS accounting client receiving such an Accounting-Response SHOULD log the error and stop sending Accounting-Request packets.[^send_protocol_error_instead]{:jf}

 [^send_protocol_error_instead]: TODO: Comment from Alan to send a Protocol Error packet instead.

+## Forwarding RADIUS packets between UDP and TCP based transports

+Operating RADIUS proxies that use both UDP-based transports like RADIUS/UDP or RADIUS/DTLS and TCP-based transports like RADIUS/TLS requires different handing of packets.
+TCP based transports do not need retransmissions, since the reliable transport is provided by the TCP layer.
+Therefore, retransmission of RADIUS packets is forbidden over RADIUS/TLS.
+If a request is received over RADIUS/TLS and forwarded over RADIUS/UDP or RADIUS/DTLS, the proxy needs perform its own retransmissions for outstanding packets.

+[^forwarding_stub]{:jf}

+[^forwarding_stub]: TODO: This section is currently a stub.
+Alan mentioned that we should have a section about handling this, especially around Accounting packets with Acct-Delay-Time.
+I need more text around this, help welcome.

 # RADIUS/TLS specific specifications